You already know your child is gifted. Help them prove it.

 What age is Dream Chaser Kids for?

-Does my child need to be a "business kid" or entrepreneurially minded?
+Does my child need to be entrepreneurially minded?

 How do I get my child into a program?